In this article, I’ve shortlisted my 20 favorite destinations in Taiwan. It wasn’t easy!

 It’s super tough to choose only one of Taiwan’s offshore islands to put in my top-5.
 But that honor goes to the Penghu archipelago, which lies in the middle of the Taiwan Strait (the body of water between China and Taiwan).

-Riding a scooter around the islands of Penghu – which include four main connected ones and many smaller ones – is one of my single favorite things to do in Taiwan.
+Riding a scooter around the islands (rent on KKday or Klook) of Penghu – which include four main connected ones and many smaller ones – is one of my single favorite things to do in Taiwan.
+I also love island hopping to the smaller islands in the archipelago.

 Penghu has a unique, windswept landscape, with edible purple cacti (they make sorbet out of them!), the best beaches I’ve seen in the country, traditional courtyard homes made of coral, ancient heart-shaped weirs for catching fish, and towering volcanic basalt columns.